lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 Pre-hash operation:

 ~~~
   Computeμ(pk, M, ctx):

-  # Referred to as 'Externalμ-ML-DSA.Prehash(pk, M, ctx)'
+  # Referred to as 'ExternalMu-ML-DSA.Prehash(pk, M, ctx)'
   # in the FIPS 204 FAQ.
   # M is the message, a bit-string
   # μ and ctx are byte-strings.
-  # ctx is the context string, which defaults to the empy string.
+  # ctx is the context string, which defaults to the empty string.

   μ = H(BytesToBits(H(pk, 64) || IntegerToBytes(0, 1) ||
                 IntegerToBytes(|ctx|, 1) || ctx) || M, 64)
-  # The functions `BytesToBits` and `IntegerToBytes` are defined in FIPS 204.
+  # The functions `BytesToBits` and `IntegerToBytes` are defined
+  # in FIPS 204.
   return μ
 ~~~
-{: #fig-externalmu-ml-dsa-external title="Computeμ prehash operation"}
+{: #fig-externalmu-ml-dsa-external title="Figure 1: Computeμ Pre-Hash Operation"}

 Sign operations:

 ~~~
   Signμ(sk, μ):

-  # Referred to as 'Externalμ-ML-DSA.Sign(sk, μ)'
+    # Referred to as 'ExternalMu-ML-DSA.Sign(sk, mu)'
     # in the FIPS 204 FAQ.

     if |μ| != 64 then
       return error  # return an error indication if the input μ is not
                     # 64 bytes.
     end if

     rnd = rand(32)  # for the optional deterministic variant,
                     # set rnd to all zeroes
     if rnd = NULL then
       return error  # return an error indication if random bit
                     # generation failed
     end if

     sigma = Signμ_internal(sk, μ, rnd, isExternalμ=true)
     return sigma

   ML-DSA.Signμ_internal(sk, M', rnd, isExternalμ=false):
-    # μ can be passed as an argument instead of M'
+    # μ is passed to the function via the argument M'.
-    # defaulting is Externalμ to false means that
+    # Defaulting is Externalμ to false means that
     # this modified version of Sign_internal can be used
     # in place of the original without interfering with
     # functioning of pure ML-DSA mode.

-    # ... identical to FIPS 204 Algorithm 7, but with Line 6 replaced with
+    # ... identical to FIPS 204 Algorithm 7, but with Line 6
+    # replaced with
     6: if (isExternalμ):
          μ = M'
        else:
          μ = H(BytesToBits(tr) || M', 64)
 ~~~
-{: #fig-externalmu-ml-dsa-internal title="The operations for signing μ"}
+{: #fig-externalmu-ml-dsa-internal title="Figure 2: The Operations for Signing μ"}

 There is no need to specify an External &mu; `Verify()` routine because this is identical to the original `ML-DSA.Verify()`.
-This makes External &mu; mode simply an internal optimization of the signer, and allows an ML-DSA key to sometimes be used with the "one-shot" `Sign()` API and sometimes the External &mu; API without any interoperability concens.
+This makes External &mu; mode simply an internal optimization of the signer, and allows an ML-DSA key to sometimes be used with the "one-shot" `Sign()` API to and sometimes be used with the External &mu; API without any interoperability concens.

-The External &mu; mode requires the `Computeμ` routine to have access to the hash of the signer's public key which may not be available in some architectures, or require fetching it.
+The External &mu; mode requires the `Computeμ` routine to have access to the hash of the signer's public key, which may not be available in some architectures, or require fetching it.
 That may allow for mismatches between `tr` and `sk`.
-At worst, this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
-That is not believed to be a security concern since `μ` is never used as-is within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}).
+At worst, this will produce a signature that will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
+This is not believed to be a security concern since `μ` is never used as-is within `ML-DSA.Sign_internal()` (Algorithm 7 in {{FIPS204}}).
 Rather, it is hashed with values unknown to an attacker on lines 7 and 15.